Key Takeaways:

 Creator’s Recollection of the Unexpected Uranium Encounter

-Co-creator Bill Prady recalled this unexpected incident, relaying how the physicist immediately acted upon hearing rate of the counter.
+Co-creator Bill Prady recalled this unexpected incident, relaying how the physicist immediately acted upon hearing the tick rate of the counter.
 A hint of humor was also added when Chuck Lorre, co-creator, mentioned that the incident was a lawsuit in waiting.
-The creators were able to view the unexpected event with levity, grateful for the physicist's knowledge and immediate action that ensured safety.
+The creators were able to view the unexpected event with levity, grateful for the physicist’s knowledge and immediate action that ensured safety.

 Speculations of a Potential Reunion of The Big Bang Theory